 1 May – 31 August: Mon–Sun 10:00 am–5 pm

 1 September – 15.
 December: Tue–Sun 11:00 am–5 pm, Mondays closed

 Museo Militaria is closed in 2023 on:

 Combined ticket includes Museo Militaria, Häme Castle and the Prison Museum (2 May - 31 August)

 Winter time combined ticket includes Museo Militaria and Häme Castle (1 September – 15 December)

 Combination ticket for Museo Militaria and the Parola Armour Museum

 Vanhankaupunginkatu 19, FI-13100 HÄMEENLINNA

 The permanent exhibition has been constructed in the three floors of the main building of the museum.
 The exhibition proceeds in chronological order from the Middle Ages when Finland was ruled by Sweden to modern times displaying in parallel the history of Finnish artillery, engineering and signalling.
-The exhibition also includes hands-on displays where you can try, for example, telegraphing, gun laying and the weight of teller mines.
+The exhibition also includes hands-on displays where you can try, for example, telegraphing.
 War-time documentaries are screened in the museum auditorium.
 The history of the Civil Guard, Lotta Svärd and Service Club organisations are also presented.
 The exhibition includes sections dedicated to, for example, Artillery General V. P. Nenonen, the scrambling of signalling, protection forming a part of engineering as well as the Armour Band.